coletramp/car_dealership/source/new_mc/new_mc.rst

 It has 74 horsepower and 50 foot pounds of torque.
 Even though this little guy only has one cylinder he can still hit speeds of around 100 mph.

-You can also check these bikes out at `Yamaha's Web sight
+You can also check these bikes out at `Yamaha's Web site
 <https://www.yamahamotorsports.com/motorcycle>`_.